The Hacker Files

 The Hacker Files is a twelve issue DC Comics mini-series published from August 1992 to July 1993.
 It was written by Lewis Shiner and illustrated by Tom Sutton.

 Publication history

-The series written by cyberpunk novelist Lewis Shiner is notable for the first appearance of a post-Suicide Squad member Barbara Gordon (Oracle), as well as the introduction of Digitronix computers, a brand which continued to show up in the DCU for years afterwards.
+The series, written by cyberpunk novelist Lewis Shiner, is notable for the first appearance of a post-Suicide Squad member Barbara Gordon (Oracle), as well as the introduction of the Digitronix computer company, a fictitious computer brand which would continue to show up in the DCU for years thereafter.

-In issue #1 Lewis Shiner states that he based the series and its main character Jack Marshall on an unpublished novel called Red Weather in which he detailed the experiences of a young programmer named Jack Marshall who worked for a Texas based computer company named Warrex, manufacturers of the short lived Centurion computer.
+At the end of issue 1 in the 'letters pages' section, author Lewis Shiner reveals that he'd based The Hacker Files story and comic book protagonist Jack Marshall on his unpublished novel Red Weather, which he'd began developing in Summer 1978.
+That story dealt with a software programmer in his late-twenties named "Jack Marshall", who worked for a sinister Texas-based computer company.
+This in itself was inspired by Shiner's employment with Warrex Computer Corp. in the ’70s who produced the Centurion family of minicomputers.

 Story

 Jack Marshall (Hacker) is a freelance systems analyst from Raleigh, North Carolina.
 Fascinated with computers ever since he was a child, he grew up alongside the industry and eventually ended up working at Digitronix World Industries (DTX), a small company in Dallas, Texas.
 Maverick company president Donny Travis worked alongside Marshall to invent the Digitronix Desktop PC.

 The Digitronix PC's success and profits caused rapid growth in the company, and a new senior Vice President named Walter Sutcliffe denied Marshall any profit sharing from his invention, because said profit sharing was based on a handshake agreement between Marshall and Donny Travis.
 Sutcliffe was one of five middle managers Donny Travis brought in from CompuTech.
 According to Jack, CompuTech went under due to incompetent middle management.
 Marshall attempted to steal his own codebase for a new updated version of Digitronix' proprietary operating system DROS (Digitronix Resident Operating System) but was caught and summarily terminated.
 But since he is the only one who truly understands DROS, he is brought in by the United States government (specifically Sarge Steel) as a freelance troubleshooter whenever there is a problem.